bitovi/academy/src/typescript/3-configuration.md

 - generate source map files
 - remove comments from compiled code

-The following is just example config code. **Don't add this to your project or the tests for the TypeScript exercises in this training will fail.**
+The following is just example config code. **Don’t add this to your project or the tests for the TypeScript exercises in this training will fail.**

 ```javascript
 {